 Speed and efficiency at the center

 With digital transactions, timing is an absolute key factor.
 Building an in-house solution could take months, consuming precious time and delaying compliance efforts.
 In contrast, deploying an external solution, such as partnering with a third-party provider, usually requires just a few weeks.
-This speed is crucial for businesses seeking swift compliance with Mastercard AN4569 while minimizing disruption to their operations.
+This speed is crucial for businesses seeking swift compliance with Mastercard AN4569 while minimising disruption to their operations.

 Example of a TapiX API implementation that regularly takes 2-3 months to go live for a typical bank in the market